 It's important that you take a look at how your products are being delivered and if they're able to withstand the process.
 Are items getting damaged in transit?
 If so, this will lead to more returns as customers will be unhappy with receiving a broken or damaged product.
 An easy solution to this problem is to find a better fulfilment service if your current service isn’t performing to your expectations.

-There are various ways you can reduce packaging costs while still keeping your products safe during transit.
+There are various ways to reduce packaging costs while keeping your products safe during transit.
 One way is to use recycled materials that are just as sturdy but cost less.
 You could also look into using different packaging methods like inflatable packaging which takes up less space and is more resistant to crushing.
 Whichever method you choose, this is a highly preventable return, so make sure you’ve exercised everything in your power to prevent damages.

 5. Create a return policy and make it transparent

 The Problem: Customers expect a reasonable return policy, preferably a free option.

 With the expectations of free or very affordable return policies, companies need to be prepared to either be able to cater to these demands by minimizing their returns or be very upfront about their policies.
 Companies can lose a lot of loyalty and future purchases if customers have to pay to return an item that did not measure up to what they were sold.

 Solution: Evaluate a reasonable return policy for your products and make your policy highly visible to customers.

 Your return policy should cover items that are damaged, defective, or incorrect.
 It's important to have a clear and concise return policy that is easy for customers to understand.
 This will help to manage customer expectations and prevent any surprises down the road.